montoyamoraga/puppet/README.md

 ## itp choreographic interventions

-by Yuli Cai, Aaron Montoya and Donald Shorter
+by yuli cai, aaron montoya-moraga and donald shorter

 for the Choreographic Interventions class

-taught by Mimi Yin at NYU
+taught by mimi yin at nyu itp during the 2016 spring semester

-2016 Spring Semester